Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 * [LibriSpeech](http://www.openslr.org/12/) - subsets libri_dev and libri_test are download from server in run.sh

+##  Baselines

-##  Baseline-1: Anonymization  using x-vectors and neural waveform models
+### Baseline B1.a Anonymization  using x-vectors and neural waveform models

-This is the primary (default) baseline.
+This is the same baseline as the primary baseline for the VoicePrivacy-2020.

-### Models
+#### Models

 The baseline system uses several independent models:
 1. ASR acoustic model to extract BN features (`1_asr_am`) - trained on LibriSpeech-train-clean-100 and LibriSpeech-train-other-500